microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accesspackage-getapplicablepolicyrequirements.md

 Do not supply a request body for this method if you wish to retrieve a list of access package requirements as in example 1.
 If you want to get policy requirements for user scope as in example 2, you must supply a request body.

 ## Response
 If successful, this method returns a `200 OK` response code and an [accessPackageAssignmentRequestRequirements](../resources/accesspackageassignmentrequestrequirements.md) collection in the response body, one object for each policy for which the user is an **allowedRequestor**.
-If there is a policy with no requirements, the **accessPackageAssignmentRequestRequirements** will have `false` and `null` values.
-If there are no policies where the user is an **allowedRequestor**, an empty collection will be returned instead.
+If there is a policy with no requirements, the **accessPackageAssignmentRequestRequirements** has `false` and `null` values.
+If there are no policies where the user is an **allowedRequestor**, an empty collection is returned instead.

 ## Examples